 Attack of the 14 Nights of Halloween Movie Marathon.

-Follow along with us for 2 full weeks of classic spooky movies.
-This year we celebrate "Classic Thrills Through the Years".
-Watch the face of horror as it changes from one decade to the next.
-Find some great watches for the season and receive EXTRA ENTRIES at the same time!
+Follow along with us for 2 full weeks of spooky movies.
+This year we feature personal favorites of Laughing Vixen Lounge.
+Find some new movies to watch this season, or maybe relive some old favorites, and receive EXTRA ENTRIES at the same time.
 On each daily post there will be a review of the next movie in our movie marathon.
 Leave a comment on the post with your opinion of that movie.
-Once you have posted go to the MAIN GIVEAWAY POST and take the daily entry on the Rafflecopter widget.
+Once you have posted go to the MAIN GIVEAWAY POST and take the daily entry on the giveaway widget.
 Today's entry will be at the top of the entry list while all past entries will be at the bottom of the list.
 Comment on all movies in the marathon and receive an EXTRA 20 ENTRIES at the end of the giveaway.

 *You may start following the Movie Marathon at any time during the giveaway and post comments on past daily posts.